VakeWorks/SovScaDesDisMaLOps/docs/README.md

 This is for dockerized mdbook and mdslides preparation for workshops and courses.

-The following files are covered by the LICENSE.
+The following files are covered by the LICENSE file in this directory.
-They have been simpllliffied and modified ffor this project..
+They have been simplified and modified for this project.
-The originaal project is from: https://github.com/peaceiris/docker-mdbook/tree/main
+The original files are from: https://github.com/peaceiris/docker-mdbook/tree/main.

 ```
 .
 ├── deps